Hilbert's $19^{\text{th}}$ problem revisited: Hilbert's Problem

-\begin{rem} Such a priori estimates are sufficient for many purposes, for example proving the existence of classical solutions to (\ref{DP}) with sufficiently regular boundary data, when combined with appropriate approximation techniques or tools from functional analysis. \end{rem}
+\begin{rem} Such a priori estimates are sufficient for many purposes, for example proving the existence of classical solutions to (\ref{DP}) with sufficiently regular boundary data, when combined with appropriate tools from functional analysis. \end{rem}

 The approach to the estimate (\ref{C1alpha}) is to differentiate the equation (\ref{EL}), giving an equation in divergence form for the derivatives of $u$: